iseki0/telebotKt/README.md

-# 🚧telebotKt (Not working)🚧
+# 🚧telebotKt (In working)🚧
 Unofficial Telegram bot API lib for Kotlin.
-(Not working🚧)
+(In working🚧)

 Continue work!